reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-+ Line 59 defines the loop variable, `{!reach} outcome`.
++ Line 59 defines the loop variable, `{!rsh} outcome`.
-+ Line 60 states the invariant that the body of the loop does not change the balance in the contract account and that  `{!reach} outcome` is a valid outcome.
++ Line 60 states the invariant that the body of the loop does not change the balance in the contract account and that  `{!rsh} outcome` is a valid outcome.
 + Line 61 begins the loop with the condition that it continues as long as the outcome is a draw.